Online service for building standards applications

 Letter of comfort

 You may need a letter of comfort for a warrant issued under the former building acts that has expired or for unauthorised building work carried out before may 2005.
-Please print an application for a letter of comfort and send it to our eProcessing centre below.
+Please note that this application is NOT available for online submission on the eBuildingstandards.scot portal and you will need to print an application for a letter of comfort and send it to our eProcessing centre below.
+There is a charge for this service, please visit our Fees page for more details and ways to pay.

 Building Standards Section 50 Application